-Cost-sharing, when required, should be shown explicitly in the proposal budget pages.
-In the budget justification specify the sources and amounts of eligible cost-sharing funds (see Section V.B below for further information on cost-sharing) and a projection of when they will be available.

-Note that cost-sharing, when applicable, is an eligibility requirement, must come from non-Federal sources and must occur during the award period.
+The budget justification must explain the basis of the cost estimate.
+When cost sharing is required, specify the sources and amounts of the cost-sharing funds and a projection of when they will be available.
+Note that cost-sharing, when required, is an eligibility requirement, and must come from MRI-eligible non-Federal sources and must occur during the award period.
 Inclusion of voluntary committed cost sharing is prohibited.
 See Section V.B. for detailed budgetary information.

-- 7. Current and Pending Support.
-Provide a listing for only the PI and Co-PIs (i.e., those listed on the cover sheet), as well as designated senior personnel (see Section V.A.1). - 8.
-Facilities, Equipment, and Other Resources.
+- 8. Facilities, Equipment, and Other Resources.
 Provide a listing of similar and/or related instrumentation at or near the performing organization as "Other Resources." - 9.
 Supplementary Documents.
 For Grants.gov users, supplementary documents should be attached in the R&R Other Project Information Form.
+The first page of the Supplementary Documents section should contain a list, in order, of the documents contained in this section.